rm511130/SetUp-Steps-TKG-i-workshop/README.md

 ## Step 2 - PKS Environment

 - You need a target PKS environment.
-In my case I have PKS 1.6.1 on GCP using OpsMan 2.8.3 and I also have Harbor 1.10.1 installed.
+- In my case I have PKS 1.6.1 on GCP using OpsMan 2.8.3 and I also have Harbor 1.10.1 installed.
+- To get your own PKS installation on GCP you'll need a GCP account and these [notes/instructions](https://drive.google.com/open?id=1tnTE30pek6H0tAwPZqhvRzxM6ZAKg5EG)

 - My OpsMan URL is: `https://pcf.pks4u.com`           with credentials: `admin / password`
 - My PKS API is at: `api.pks.pks4u.com`               with credentials: `pks_admin / password`
 - Harbor is at:     `https://harbor.pks.pks4u.com`    with credentials: `admin / password`